 Judge Clare McWilliams was elected to the Circuit Court of Cook County, Chicago, Illinois in November, 2004...

-Jayne Reardon is the Executive Director of the Commission on Professionalism to the Illinois Supreme Court.
-Prior to that,...
+Jayne Reardon is the former Executive Director of the Illinois Supreme Court Commission on Professionalism.
+In her...

 From presidential politics to internet trolls, our society seems to be more uncivil now than ever before.
 Lawyers, in particular, struggle with incivility in the profession and get a bad rap in the eyes of the public.
 What can we do to turn things around and hold ourselves to a higher standard?
 Our guests Jayne Reardon of the Illinois Supreme Court Commission on Professionalism, and the Honorable Clare McWilliams of the Circuit Court of Cook County, chat with hosts Jon Amarilio and Chastidy Burns about current societal trends, best practices for appearing before the bench and how to shift the legal profession’s culture to one of greater respect and civility.